Quality Teaching makes the Difference

 This workshop links assessment, higher-order thinking and a thinking skills framework into an Explicit Instruction process.
 The design of any assessment piece begins with a task verb, such as ‘explain’, ‘design’, or ‘compare’.
 The selection of the right verb is crucial as it defines the assessment task, determines how a student will organise their thoughts and research and influences the language they will use.

 This workshop will focus on a number of thinking tools linked to the various task verbs and offers a practical thinking skills framework for use in the classroom.
 This workshop emphasises the need for explicit teaching and th...

-Lesson Observations are a powerful way to improving teaching and learning through gathering objective classroom data with effective feedback.
+Lesson Observations are a powerful way to improve teaching and learning through gathering objective classroom data with effective feedback.
 It involves visiting classrooms for 40 – 60 minutes and observing students, their learning and their work.
-It should be a non-threatening and non-evaluative process aimed at improving the teaching and learning in your school.
+It should be a non-threatening and non-evaluative process, aimed at improving the teaching and learning in your school.